satvik8373/Jay-kirana/README.md

-# Jay Kirana - Online Grocery Store
+# Jay-Kirana

-A modern e-commerce platform for grocery shopping built with React.js and Node.js.
+A full-stack e-commerce application for grocery and daily essentials.

 ## Features